MicrosoftDocs/learn/learn-pr/az-900/review-planning-managing-costs-2/includes/8-walkthrough-use-azure-tco-calculator.md

     | Region | **North Europe** |
     | | |

+2. Note the cost breakdown summary and review the details of each section under Estimated cost.

-2. To modify the information you provided, go to the bottom of the page, and click **Back**.
+3. To modify any information you have provided, go to the bottom of the page, and click **Back**.

-3. To save or print a PDF copy of the report, click **Download**.
+4. To download or print a PDF copy of the report, click **Download**.

 ![Screenshot of the report pane of the TCO Calculator in Azure.
 The highlighted and completed input fields indicates how set the TCO Calculator timeframe to three years and the region to North Europe.
 A graph shows the cost of on-premises infrastructure and workloads off-set against the reduced cost of using Azure.](../media/2001.png)

 Congratulations!
-You have used the TCO Calculator to generate a cost comparison report for an on-premises environment.
+You now have the information that the Chief Financial Officer needs, to compare the ongoing operating costs of your workloads on-premises to the costs of running them in Azure.